Select the images below for more information about our outstanding nurses.

 During those twenty-three years, Brooke has been part of building a nursing department that supports both the child and the family.
-The department holds open visiting hours where parents can be with their children at any time and often sleep overnight. she said.
+The department holds open visiting hours where parents can be with their children at any time and often sleep overnight.
+“It’s comforting for the child to have their parents nearby and gives the parents an opportunity to be involved in their care,” she said.
 She also plays a role in group sessions where children in the unit can play and spend time with their siblings while receiving treatment.

 Brooke’s professional nursing role at CHA involves assessing patient and family needs, involvement in therapeutic groups and collaborating with a multidisciplinary team around patient care.
 She is part of a team approach that uses the Collaborative Problem Solving model, where the focus is on understanding a child's challenges and helping him or her to build coping skills rather than focusing on consequence based approaches.
 This results in a restraint-free and seclusion-free environment that is nationally-recognized for innovation.